 Life Oranges is the main trigger and gate signal generator for Theseus.
 The module produces five square waves.
 The topmost controller determines a main frequency.
 The remaining channels produce signals at varying divided rates of the main frequency.
 The value of each divisor is set by a corresponding rotary controller.
 These divided signals make it possible to develop rhythmic patterns, sync modules, and offset sequences

 Don’t Care Now

 Don't Care Now is a three-channel square wave generator with inputs for frequency modulation.
 The switch located on each channel toggles between coarse and fine frequency adjustments.

-Wavefriends takes the four output channels of Friendshaper and pairs them together.
-These paired signals are averaged or multiplied to create a summed waveform as an output.
+Wavefriends takes the four output channels of Friendshaper and blends them together.
+The combined signals are either averaged or multiplied to create a new waveform as an output.
 The final rotary controller determines the ratio of how much either waveform is present.
-This can be used to create interesting waveforms or as a mixing tool to smoothly transition between two waveforms.
+Wavefriends can be used to create interesting waveforms or as a mixing tool to smoothly transition between two input signals.

 Ripple Me Timbers is one of the more complex modules in Theseus.
 It records incoming waveforms and plays them back at a reduced speed.
 The playback speed is determined by a divided frequency rate.
 The result is a rhythmic harmonic of the input signal.
 An offset controller on each channel sets the starting point of each sample in relation to the original.

 The Muxquencer represents a union between a step sequencer and a multiplexer.
 Four binary selection inputs are used to route one of the sixteen steps to the module’s output.
 The order of the selection inputs can be permutated as well.
 Blue LEDs indicate the original selection while green LEDs represent the permutation.
 This allows for the same information to create two entirely different pattern sets.
 The permutation controller is also voltage controllable and opens the door to feedback loops within the module.